gjbex/training-material/Debugging/Gdb/C/README.md

     switching.
 1. `Makefile`: make file to build the code.
 1. `Scenarios`: scenarios for illustrating GDB features.
-1. `Vectors`: applications to illustrate GDB features.
+1. `Features`: applications to illustrate GDB features.